OpenCDSS/cdss-app-statemod-python/README.md

 1. Go to the [PyCharm Download](<https://www.jetbrains.com/pycharm/download/#section=windows>) page.
 2. Select ***Download*** for the Community edition.
 3. If working on a Windows computer, run the downloaded `.exe` file and follow the installation steps in the install wizard.
+Accept the defaults.

 ### Download necessary repositories ###

-Several Python repositories are used, matching Java code that was ported to Python for this prototype.
+Several Python repositories are used, matching Java code repositories that were ported to Python for this prototype.
 Each repository is cloned to collectively result in the StateMod Python software.

 1. Create a folder:  `C:\Users\user\cdss-dev\StateMod-Python\git-repos`